Outsource link building is the process by which a company hires an agency to help them acquire links for SEO purposes.

 When it’s all said and done, you can easily wind up paying $700 - $1000 for a good link.
 Far more than the price it would cost for you to just outsource it.

-If you’re going to do link building in-house, you’re going to have to either train someone to do it, or hire someone to do it.
+If you’re going to do link building in-house, you’re going to have to either train someone to do it, or hire an in house link builder.

 Either way, there is going to be an on-boarding process that will cost you thousands of dollars BEFORE you see results.

-However, when you outsource your link building, you’re going to acquire links within days.
+However, when outsourcing link building, you’re going to acquire links in just a few days.
 The faster you acquire links, the faster your content will rank.
 The faster your content ranks, the faster you increase your MRR.
+But remember, it is essential to check out the background of your outsourcing partners to ensure a reliable and secure process.

 Consistency

-And last but not least, an agency like Content Guppy will provide you with consistency.
+And last but not least, an agency like Content Guppy has a link building strategy in place that will provide you with consistency.
 Because this is all we do all day long, and because we’ve nailed down the process, we’re pretty much guaranteed to deliver consistent results month after month.

 If you order 8 links in a month, we’ll deliver 8 links that month (or you don’t pay until we do).